I – Definitions of Ailments

 – Inspissated – Thickened as by evaporation.

-– Insulin – A hormone produced by the that regulates the of glucose (sugar) in the body.Pancreatic hormone that regulates blood sugar level.
+– Insulin – A hormone produced by the that regulates the metabolism of glucose (sugar) in the body.Pancreatic hormone that regulates blood sugar level.

 – Interaction – A phenomenon that occurs when two or more substances affect one another's activity or combine to create a different effect than any of them would have on its own.
 Any substance introduced into the body can potentially interact with another substance or substances already present.
 Drugs, foods, herbs minerals, and vitamins can all interact with one another.